Social Media Sites in Business Can Make Too Much Noise that is Distracting

 As you can see, there are many common myths out there about social media.
 By learning about each one of them, you can avoid making a bad decision that could hurt your company in the future.
 Remember, it’s never too late to change things.
 So make sure that you do everything you can today to boost your Business.
 After all, you never know what kind of impact social media will have in the future.

 There are several reasons why you need to stay away from social media.
 It is very easy to see how this can be a distraction for you while trying to run your business.
 The more you ignore it, the more likely you are to forget about it.
-However, by learning to ignore it and keep yourself busy, you will be able to run your Business effectively without dealing with all of the social issues that it can cause.
+However, by learning to ignore it and keep yourself busy, you will be able to run your Business effectively without dealing with all of the social media myths that it can cause.